Oleksandr Filippov: Loan to Riga

 In February 2022 he moved on loan to Riga in the Latvian Higher League.
 On 12 March he scored his first league goal by converting a penalty kick against Valmiera.
 On 7 July he scored against Derry City at the Ryan McBride Brandywell Stadium in the 2022–23 UEFA Europa Conference League first qualifying round.

+Dnipro-1

+In August 2023, he signed for Dnipro-1 in Ukrainian Premier League.

+Oleksandriya

+In July 2024 he moved to Oleksandriya.
+Here he scored 10 goals, helping the club to get 2nd position in Ukrainian Premier League.
+On 20 June 2025 he left the club with mutual agreement.

+Polissya Zhytomyr

+On 21 June 2025, he signed for Polissya Zhytomyr in Ukrainian Premier League.

 Outside of professional football

 In March 2022, during the Siege of Chernihiv, Filippov, together with other former Desna Chernihiv players, helped raise money for the civilian population of the city of Chernihiv.
 In April, he donated his Sint-Truiden kit to a fundraiser, all proceeds from which will go to the aid of the Ukrainian Armed Forces.

 International career

 In January 2013, he reached the final of the 2013 Commonwealth of Independent States Cup with the Ukraine under-21 team, playing in four matches and scoring one goal.